dorgonman/HorizonUIPluginDemo/.jenkins/README.md

 windows unreal autosdk ugs deploy gpu
 ```

 All build agents may also include `lightweight` if they are allowed to run bootstrap/config-loading work.
-The shared wrapper defaults `bootstrapAgentLabel` to `lightweight`, so Built-In/Controller executors can eventually be set to `0` once all project Jenkinsfiles use the wrapper.
+The shared wrapper defaults `bootstrapAgentLabel` to `lightweight`.
+All real agents that are safe for config-loading/bootstrap work should carry this label.
+Built-In/Controller executors can eventually be set to `0` once all project Jenkinsfiles use the wrapper.

 `autosdk` marks Windows Unreal build agents that can build AutoSDK-managed target platforms such as Android, Linux target, PS5, XSX, and Switch2. `linux` should still mean a Linux host agent, not a Linux target build.